-The MMus residency established in 2017 for postgraduate music students studying at an approved London music college, has continued during 2020 offering free accommodation at the Kensington property and access to its music library.
-The current holder of this award (David Hedley) has continued his postgraduate course at the Royal College of Music, which is due to be concluded during 2021.
-A further similar award is expected to be made to commence later in 2021.
+The MMus residency established in 2017 for postgraduate music students studying at an approved London music college, has continued during 2021 offering free accommodation at the Kensington property and access to its music library.
+The holder of this award (David Hedley) duly completed his Masters degree course at the Royal College of Music (RCM) during 2021, with distinction, while also resuming his performance programme.
+Following the Special Award made in 2020 to John-Paul Jennings towards the cost of his Master of Performance in Conducting course at the RCM, and in view of the favourable feedback, he has succeeded to the MMus residency as from September 2021.

-The Trustees wish to record their sincere thanks to Dr Chris Naunton who, as Director, has handled admirably the diverse challenges brought about by the Covid-19 pandemic, while maintaining the charity's international contacts through further development of its website - essential, in particular, for sustaining over the longer term the required calibre of applications for visitor grants - as well as overseeing additional improvements to the accommodation in Kensington.
+The Trustees wish to record their sincere thanks once again to Dr Chris Naunton who, as Director, has continued admirably with adapting activities affected by the Covid-19 pandemic, while maintaining the charity's international contacts through maintenance of its website - essential both for sustaining over the longer term the required calibre of applications for visitor grants and for contributing effectively to excellence in music education - as well as overseeing the accommodation in Kensington provided for those awarded longer term music scholarships.

-The Trustees likewise remain indebted to Mr Howard Davies, whose broad contribution to the charity's continued progress has included a vital role in coordinating the substantial refurbishment work undertaken at Highgate, referred to below.
+The Trustees likewise remain indebted to Mr Howard Davies, whose broad contribution to the charity's continued progress has included a vital role in completion of the substantial refurbishment work undertaken at Highgate (see further details below under Financial Review).

-While time and resources have continued to be allocated towards longer term benefits, for research to be undertaken within the UK by students travelling from further afield, with 21 short term visits made during 2019, and to whom accommodation was provided with cash grants made totalling £6,054, the global situation has made 2020 a truly extraordinary year, with 2021 already similarly affected, as outlined in the next section of this report.
+While time and resources have continued to be allocated towards longer term benefits, for research to be undertaken within the UK by students travelling from further afield, rescheduling of the visitor programme has been necessary, as outlined in the next section of this report.

-Covid-19 and Alternative Strategies
+Covid-19, the Visitor Programme and Alternative Strategies